microsoft/mimalloc/readme.md

 - __lazy initialization__: pages in a segment are lazily initialized so no memory is touched until it becomes allocated, reducing the resident memory and potential page faults.
+- __secure__: mimalloc can be build in secure mode, adding guard pages, randomized allocation, encoded free lists, etc. to protect against various heap vulnerabilities.
+The performance penalty is only around 3% on average over our benchmarks.
 - __bounded__: it does not suffer from _blowup_ \[1\], has bounded worst-case allocation
   times (_wcat_), bounded space overhead (~0.2% meta-data, with at most 16.7% waste in allocation sizes), and has no internal points of contention using atomic operations almost everywhere.

+You can read more on the design of mimalloc in the upcoming technical report.

 Enjoy!